 Surrogacy is an assisted reproductive treatment (ART) in which a woman (surrogate) carries a child in her uterus on behalf of another person because they are unable to carry a pregnancy themselves.
-For some women, using a surrogate is their only hope of having a child.
+For some women and couples, using a surrogate is their only hope of having a child.

 Since the implementation of the Assisted Reproductive Treatment Act (2008) in January 2010, Melbourne IVF has been able to facilitate surrogacy arrangements.

 Surrogacy is a highly complex process and there are many important steps in place to ensure all parties are well informed.

 Under current Victorian legislation, the surrogate’s eggs cannot be used to conceive the child.
 We are also required by legislation to ensure that the surrogacy arrangement has been approved by the Patient Review Panel.

 - Who is eligible to commission a surrogate for childbirth?